Atlogex/ReactAxQuickstart/README.md

  UI Design
  -------------------

-Choise and uncommented need UI library in `package.json`
+Choise and uncomment need UI library in `package.json`, other ui library need will be remove.

  - Material UI
  - React MD